The End of the F***ing World: Continuation

 The first series covered the entirety of the storyline in Forsman's original comics.
 On 25 January 2018, Jonathan Entwistle spoke of the potential for a second series.
 He confirmed that "We're exploring and we're seeing what we can do to expand the world and see where we get to."
 Entwistle then went on to say that Netflix was enthusiastic about a second series of the show if one could be conceived.
-Writer Charlie Covell said "I think there are a number of stories we could tell" and that she would "love to write more".
+Writer Charlie Covell said "I think there are a number of stories we could tell" and that they would "love to write more".
 Actor Alex Lawther stated in an interview that he would be "very excited" about a second series, as it would give Covell "a chance to explore something from her imagination".
 A second series was announced on 21 August 2018 on the official Channel 4 Twitter account.

-Covell stated in October 2019, before the second series' release, that she does not intend to produce a third series for the programme.
+Covell stated in October 2019, before the second series's release, that they do not intend to produce a third series for the programme.
 Covell went on to say "I think, for me, that's it now.
 Yeah, that's done.
 I think to try and eke more out would be wrong, I like where we've left it."